BitcoinDesign/Guide/guide/payments/contacts.md

 ---

 Contacts are closely intertwined with [sending]({{ '/guide/payments/send/' | relative_url }}), [requesting]({{ '/guide/payments/request/' | relative_url }}), and the [activity]({{ '/guide/payments/activity/' | relative_url }}) screen.
 When designing these user flows, pay close attention to how they connect.
 The less convenient it is for users to assign contacts, the less likely they are to use this feature and the higher the chance that they are exposed to the complexities of the various payment request formats.

+Your application should also try to provide convenient backup for contacts, for example, via [automatic cloud backup]({{ '/guide/onboarding/backing-up-a-wallet/cloud-backup/' | relative_url }}).

 ---